UBC-CIC/Optimizing-Sedation/docs/DeploymentGuide.md

 }
 ```

 Store the certificate ARN, ```ServerCertificateMetadata.Arn```, somewhere as we going to use it later.
-In this case it would be,
+In this case, it would be,
 ```bash
 "arn:aws:iam::0123456789:server-certificate/Sedation-Self-Signed-SSL-Certificate"
 ```